“It’s a super-exciting time for British music,” Austin Daboh told Music Week recently.

 Daboh was promoted to head of shows & editorial last summer.
 He took over from George Ergatoudis, who left to head up Apple Music in the UK.

-Daboh is now also tipped to make the switch to Apple Music, though his appointment has not been confirmed by the company.
+Daboh will make the switch to Apple Music as head of editorial, UK & Ireland, although his appointment has not been confirmed by the company.

 It follows a successful spell at Spotify, which he joined from BBC Radio 1Xtra.
 Daboh played a key role on artist and label relations in urban music in Spotify, which has paid off for the DSP as streaming consumption soared for UK rappers this year.